mchieco/cryptotrader/README.md

 ## Usage

 There are multiple ways to use this bot.
-The 2 main features are the DCA scheduled buy, which is set by default to Sunday at 1pm; and the one time run which will buy the specified porfolio at runtime.
+The 2 main features are the DCA scheduled buy and the one time run which will buy the specified porfolio at runtime.

 To run the scheduled job, it requires the server/computer its running on to always be on and running the script.
 Therefore, if you don't have a server or raspberry pi, the single time run will be the best option.